probml/superimport/README.md

 There are two ways to use superimport:

 - superimport can be called as a program, see `-h` for args.
 This allows you to do "superimports" across mulitple files and folders.
-- by adding `import superimport` to the top of your pythong script.
+- by adding `import superimport` to the top of your python script.
 This is the per script mode.
 ## Examples:
 See this notebook <a href=" https://colab.research.google.com/github/probml/probml-notebooks/blob/main/notebooks/Superimport.ipynb">
   <img src="https://colab.research.google.com/assets/colab-badge.svg" alt="Open In Colab"/>